 Cats are prone to fleas.
 Fleas can cause a lot of long term problems so it is important to treat them early.
-The most efficient seems to be the liquid capsule type; eg: 'Revolution', 'Advantage' or 'Frontline', although there are other options on the market, both at your vet and in the supermarket.
+The most effective control products are ‘spot-on’ treatments such as: 'Revolution', 'Advantage' or 'Frontline', although there are other valid options on the market which your vet will have available.

-Remember to worm your cat every three months using either paste or tablets.
-Speak to your Vet about some of the 'spot on' products that cover worms and fleas in one.
-These are available from your vet or supermarket.
+Remember to worm your adult cat every three months using either paste or tablets.
+Kittens may require more frequent worming.
+Speak to your veterinarian about some of the 'spot on' products that cover worms and fleas in one.

 Like dogs, cats are also susceptible to heartworm.
-Please obtain advice on prevention from your vet regarding heartworm prevention products.
+Please obtain advice on prevention from your veterinarian regarding heartworm prevention products.

-Indoor cats must have a large, clean tray with cat litter available at all times.
-Cats are relatively easy to house train because they are by nature clean animals.
-Trays must be cleaned daily as cat faeces can be hazardous to human health, especially if you are pregnant.
-Check with your doctor if this applies.
-See 'Reasons to confine your cat'
+Indoor cats must have access to large, clean litter trays containing clean cat litter at all times.
+A good general rule of thumb for the required number of litter trays in a household is a litter tray per cat + 1.
+Therefore, a minimum of two litter trays, in two different areas of the house, for one cat is required.
+Cats are relatively easy to house train because they are inherently clean animals.
+Trays must be cleaned daily as cat faeces can be hazardous to human health, especially if you are pregnant or have particular health issues.